Caudron G.3: Operational history

 The G.3 equipped Escadrille C.11 of the French Aéronautique Militaire at the outbreak of war, and was well-suited for reconnaissance use, proving stable and having good visibility.
 As the war progressed, its low performance and lack of armament made it too vulnerable for front line service, and it was withdrawn from front line operations in mid-1916.

 The Italians also used the G.3 for reconnaissance on a wide scale until 1917, as did the British RFC (continuing operations until October 1917), who fitted some with light bombs and machine guns for ground attack.
 The Australian Flying Corps operated the G.3 during the Mesopotamian campaign of 1915–16.

 It continued in use as a trainer until well after the end of the war.
 Chinese Fengtian clique warlord Caudron G.3s remained in service as trainers until the Mukden Incident of 1931, when many were captured by the Japanese.

 In 1921 Adrienne Bolland, a French test pilot working for Caudron, made the first crossing of the Andes by a woman, flying between Argentina and Chile in a G.3.

 Variants

 Most G.3s were the A2 model, used by various airforces for artillery spotting on the Western front, in Russia and in the Middle East.
 The G.3 D2 was a two-seat trainer, equipped with dual controls and the E2 was a basic trainer.
 The R1 version (rouleur or roller) was used by France and the United States Air Service for taxi training, with the wing trimmed down to prevent its becoming airborne.
 The last version, the G.3.
 L2, was equipped with a more powerful 100 hp Anzani 10 radial engine.
 In Germany, Gotha built a few copies of the G.3 as the Gotha LD.3 and Gotha LD.4 (Land Doppeldecker – "Land Biplane").

-Survivors
+Surviving aircraft

 Few Caudron G.3s survived and most of them are displayed in museums: